stevekm/mysql-elk/README.md

 Now you can use the Logstash container with commands like this

+- note that we are not running a persistent Logstash instance here, for the sake of being able to see and test easier, but you would want a persistent instance with `docker compose up -d` in real life

 ```bash
 # NOTE: 'logstash' is the default entrypoint
 # check logstash help